tanhuy998/context-js/README.md

   + The dependency (instance of a class) must be registered to to iocContainer before another dependencies (instances) needs (initiation) it.
   + Dependency Injection just work when the component's dependency's type well-defined (also have alternative way).

-Thanks to package "reflectype" (also my own package :haha) that contributes a method to redefine metadatas of classes and objects. therefore, Dependency Injection in Javascript can become more complex than it should be.
+Thanks to package "reflectype" (also my own package :haha) that contributes a method to set metadata to classes and objects.

+There two type of injection that context-js inplements.

 ### Constructor Injection (pseudo constructor)